siduction/sidu-manual/data/en/0312-part-gparted_en.md

 ### Changing NTFS partition sizes with GParted

 **Resizing NTFS partitions requires an immediate reboot after execution, no further changes to partitions may be made before then.
-This inevitably led to errors.
+This inevitably led to errors.**

 * After restarting Windows and the Windows logo, a window of **checkdisk** appears, which says that C:\\ is checked for errors.
 * Please let this AUTOCHECK run to the end: Windows must check the file system after a resize.
 * After the check, the computer is automatically rebooted the second time.
 This ensures that the system can run without problems.
 * After the restart, Windows will work properly.
 However, you have to let the system finish booting and wait for the login window!

-<div id="rev">Last edited: 2021-14-08</div>
+<div id="rev">Last edited: 2021-22-08</div>